rocket5imon/UserManuals/SimonDaykin.md

 - High Assurance Information & Cyber Security
 - Public and Private Cloud for Mission Critical requirements

 In terms of physical aspects, the system is of the *Male* hardware model from a mixture of *Welsh* and *English* manufacturing heritage.
 The primary system cabinet is exactly 42RU high (1.88m / 6'2"), although slightly wider than the average data centre cabinet.
-Outside of the business operating environment, the system is tightly coupled with *Nicola*, and together they are developing enhanced and more modern systems called *Ian*, *Kate* & *Florrie*.
+Outside of the business operating environment, the system is tightly coupled with *Nicola*, and together they are developing enhanced and more modern systems.

 ## Interfacing